 Control and Safety

 To reduce the likelihood of opossums making their homes in residential yards, entrances to attics and garages should be sealed up, including the areas around garage doors and windows, attic vents, and gaps in walls or siding.
-Trimming overhanging tree branches and overgrown shrubbery also helps keep opossums from reaching attics.
+Trimming overhanging tree branches and overgrown shrubbery also helps keep opossums from reaching roofs or attics.

 Trapping and Removal